reach-sh/reach-lang/reach-ide/README.md

 IDE support for the Reach DApp programming language.

-This project implements a Reach language server and VS Code extension to help with writing Reach programs that can be deployed onto Ethereum.
+This project implements a Reach language server and VS Code extension to help with writing Reach programs that can be deployed onto Ethereum and Algorand.

 ![](images/screenshot.png)